SharePoint/PnP-Guidance/articles/Branding-and-site-provisioning-solutions-for-SharePoint.md

  [Additional resources](#bk_addresources)

 Up to now, you might have used the SharePoint feature framework, site templates, web templates, and site definitions to provision your sites and site collections.
-The remote provisioning pattern shows you how to create custom apps for SharePoint that provision site branding and perform other site provisioning tasks.
+The remote provisioning pattern shows you how to create custom add-ins for SharePoint that provision site branding and perform other site provisioning tasks.
-The articles in this section provide information about using apps for SharePoint to provision and manage site branding, a pattern that is sometimes referred to as remote provisioning.
+The articles in this section provide information about using add-ins for SharePoint to provision and manage site branding, a pattern that is sometimes referred to as remote provisioning.

 ## What you need to know about SharePoint
 <a name="sectionSection0"> </a>